Zhu-Sicheng/MAFS5370-Project2-Sicheng-Zhu-21184536/README.md

 - **Observation**: flattened board + an **action mask** to prevent choosing occupied cells.

 Triangular board encoding:
-- The environment uses a 3×3 block layout but only 6 blocks are enabled via a `valid_mask`, forming the triangular board.
+- A 3×3 block layout is used internally, but only 6 blocks are enabled via a `valid_mask`, forming the triangular board.

-Stochastic placement model:
-- Controlled by `stochastic_moves` and `accept_prob` (global), and also supports **per-agent overrides**:
-  - `stochastic_moves_by_agent`
-  - `accept_prob_by_agent`

 Forfeits:
 - If the executed target is invalid (off-board) or occupied, the step proceeds with **no placement**, matching the assignment’s “forfeited move” rule.

+---

 ## Training Design: Fixed → Random (Curriculum)
-To stabilize early learning and then match the true stochastic dynamics, the notebook is structured to support a **two-stage training curriculum**:
+To stabilize early learning and then match the true stochastic dynamics, training follows a two-stage curriculum:

 1. **Fixed / deterministic placement stage**
-   - Intended setting: `stochastic_moves=False`, `accept_prob=1.0`
+   - Setting: `stochastic_moves=False`, `accept_prob=1.0`
-   - Rationale: reduces transition noise early and helps the agent learn basic positional structure.
+   - Rationale: reduces transition noise and helps agents learn basic positional structure.

 2. **Random / stochastic placement stage**
-   - Assignment setting: `stochastic_moves=True`, `accept_prob=0.5`
+   - Setting: `stochastic_moves=True`, `accept_prob=0.5`
-   - Rationale: trains the agent under the real game dynamics (1/2 accept, neighbor noise, forfeits).
+   - Rationale: trains under the real game dynamics (accept/reject, neighbor noise, forfeits).

-In addition, the notebook supports **asymmetric stochasticity** (useful for analysis), e.g.:
-- **player1 stochastic placement** vs **player2 deterministic placement**

 ---

-## Algorithms Compared
+## Baseline: Multi-Algorithm Benchmark (Sparse Terminal Rewards)
+Notebook: `mafs5370-project2-benchmark-rllib-train70Det30Stoch.ipynb`

-The notebook benchmarks multiple RLlib algorithms under the same environment and evaluation loop:
+Algorithms compared under the same environment and evaluation loop:
 - **PPO**
 - **IMPALA**
 - **APPO**

-For each algorithm, the notebook logs:
+What is logged:
-- training iteration timing
+- Training iteration timing
-- mean episode length
+- Mean episode length
-- win rates for `player1` / `player2` under different evaluation modes
+- Win rates for `player1` / `player2` under **deterministic** vs **stochastic** evaluation modes

+Motivation:
+- This baseline uses the standard sparse terminal reward structure (**win/loss/draw**), which reflects the assignment objective directly but can be challenging to learn under stochastic execution.

+---

+## Improvement: Reward Shaping (PPO-Only)
+Notebook: `mafs5370-project2-ppo-shaping.ipynb`

+Why reward shaping:
+- In this game, rewards are naturally **sparse** (mostly at terminal states), while action execution is **stochastic** and can lead to **forfeits**.
+This combination increases variance and makes policy learning unstable.
+- Reward shaping introduces a denser learning signal to encourage progress toward winning configurations.

+What is added:
+- A **shaping reward** based on **incremental pattern formation**, computed per move for the acting player:
+  - Newly formed **3-in-a-row** and **4-in-a-row** patterns contribute additional reward (delta-based, not state-based).
+- Anti-exploitation safeguards to prevent “farming” shaping reward instead of winning:
+  - A global **scaling factor** for shaping rewards
+  - A small **step penalty** to discourage unnecessary prolonging of games
+  - A per-episode **cap** on total shaping reward

+Why PPO only:
+- Due to limited compute/time budget, the shaping experiment focuses on **PPO** to validate the effectiveness of denser rewards without running a full multi-algorithm sweep again.

 ---